-I’ve been published in a variety of newspapers, magazines and Web sites.
-Here is a selection of stories and columns available on the Web and in PDF.
+My work has been published in a variety of newspapers, magazines and Web sites.
+Here is a selection of stories and columns available online and in PDF.

-CAAMFest: I am the publications editor for CAAMFest 2017, the Center for Asian American Media‘s film, food and music festival.
-I coordinated with writers and edited items for a festival guide and website that describes more than 50 movies and events.
-See the CAAMFest 2017 trailer.
+CAAMFest: I am the publications editor for CAAMFest, the Center for Asian American Media‘s film, food and music festival.
+I assign reviews to writers and edited stories for a festival guide and website that describes more than 50 movies and events.

-Meet some APIA candidates running for political office this election season: It’s been an extraordinary election season, and not just because of Donald Trump and Hillary Clinton.
+It’s been an extraordinary election season, and not just because of Donald Trump and Hillary Clinton.
 For Asian and Pacific Islander Americans participating in politics, 2016 has been a banner year.
 More than 245 APIA candidates are running for federal, state and local offices, according to the Asian Pacific American Institute for Congressional Studies, the most in a year since the group started keeping track in 2012.
-See story

 A monster is helping elementary school kids overcome one of their perennial fears: eating their vegetables.
 University of California Cooperative Extension nutrition educator Marc Sanchez brings the fearsome beast with him on school visits to classrooms in Merced and Stanislaus counties.
-See story
+Story and audio slide-show

 Green building hits major milestone: A new lab on the UCLA campus is more than just a place for cutting-edge research into paraplegia and cancer: It is the 100th green-certified facility in the UC system.
 Story and audio slide show.